Cuisine

 - Reservations suggested

-| If you like Korean food, but could do without the bright neon lighting of many of the 32nd Street spots, head to this sleek, sexy restaurant in SoHo.
+Authentic Korean outside of the 32nd Street Korean food mecca?
+This SoHo spot proves it so.
 The narrow dining room---a study in dark marble that makes anyone look hip---has huge square tables along one wall and a food bar overlooking the open kitchen on the other.
 Unlike the of-the-minute setting, the food is more or less traditional with a long menu of items for the tabletop barbecues and other staples like tender beef and kimchi dumplings; the classic scallion and seafood pancake, pa jun; and bibimbap.
 The black cod simmered in soy sauce is an earthy mélange of deep flavor.
 Other dishes include Dungeness crab and leek wrapped in spinach crêpes with a light mustard sauce, and flash fried calamari and assorted vegetables sautéed in a spicy honey chili glaze.
 Servers, dressed in black, tend to blend into the background making them hard to find.
-But, in all, dining here is a swank experience at a reasonable price. |
+But, in all, dining here is a swank experience at a reasonable price.